abijith-2002/vaultmate-frontend/Frontend/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Auth with Supabase

+This frontend uses Supabase Auth for signup and login.
+Configure the following environment variables:

+- REACT_APP_SUPABASE_URL
+- REACT_APP_SUPABASE_ANON_KEY
+- (optional) REACT_APP_API_BASE for non-auth backend APIs

+See README_AUTH.md for details and Frontend/.env.example for a template.

 ## Customization

 ### Colors